manofstick/Cistern.Linq/README.md

 # Cistern.Linq - it's part of the plumbing!

-A 100% compatible, drop in replacement for Linq-to-Objects that is, mostly, faster!
+Aiming at a 100% compatible, drop in replacement for Linq-to-Objects that is, mostly, faster!

 In my spare time I have been working on this project for a number of years, originally as a replacement for [F#'s Seq](https://github.com/dotnet/fsharp/pull/2745), and more recently as a placement for